biotspectra/Api-Documentataion/README.md

 ```

 #### Error Response
-If Mobile number or password is incorrect then user will get below response.
+If Mobile number or auth key is incorrect then user will get below response.
 ```json
 {
   "status": "failed",